Arsenius Walsh: Mission to Kauai

 In 1841, with the successful establishment of a congregation in Honolulu, Walsh was sent to establish a mission on the island of Kauai, a recently conquered island in the kingdom.
 He landed on 22 December and was given a warm welcome by various people on the island.
 He celebrated the first Mass on the island on Christmas Day, under a tree in the village of Koloa, by which he inaugurated the Mission of St. Raphael.
 Walsh then began classes of instruction in the faith and opened a school at the mission, following which he set out on a tour of the island to expand his mission to the surrounding population.
-He was able to have a small chapel built on the site by the following March.
+He was able to have a small stone chapel built on the site by the following March.

 On this island, however, Walsh encountered the same hostility and persecution which had taken place on Oahu.
 The chiefess of the island, Kekauʻōnohi, was a staunch Protestant, and, while not taking any open steps, did not interfere when lower chiefs would imprison and impose heavy penalties on those who established ties with the mission.
 His energy was thus divided between preaching the Gospel to the populace and defending his followers against the local chiefs.

 Despite this opposition, and the eventual failure of some of his missions on the island, Walsh spent the next six years establishing churches and schools around the island, including the Saint Raphael Catholic Church, which began in 1843.
 He even extended his mission to the island of Niihau in 1842, celebrating the first Mass there on 31 July.
 He returned to Oahu either in 1848 or in 1859.